Fireflies AI Review —

 Your team is distributed across time zones.
 Decisions happen in meetings that half the team cannot attend.
 Onboarding new hires means months of context-building that existing team members resent explaining again.
 Fireflies turns your meeting library into an institutional knowledge base that new hires can query, absent team members can catch up on, and leaders can use to verify what was actually decided.

-Engineering, product, design, and marketing all make decisions that affect each other — but rarely in the same room.
+Engineering, product, design, and marketing all make decisions that affect each other, but rarely in the same room.
 Context gets lost at handoffs.
-Teams relitigate decisions that were made months ago because nobody remembers the reasoning.
+Teams relitigate decisions made months ago because nobody remembers the reasoning.
 Fireflies creates a searchable record of cross-functional decisions that survives team changes and re-organisations.

 Being honest about fit